MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query-sqlcmd.md

 ## Connect to SQL Server on Linux

-The following steps show how to connect to SQL Server vNext on Linux with sqlcmd.
+In the following steps, connect to SQL Server vNext on Linux with sqlcmd.

 1. On your Linux box, open a command terminal.